 GIA & AGS Certification

-All reputable jewellers diamond jewellery and solitaire diamonds products are accompanied by genuine and valid certificate from an Independent international labs attesting to the quality of the stone used.
+All reputable jewellers diamond jewellery and diamonds are accompanied by genuine and valid certificates from an Independent international lab attesting to the quality of the stone used.
 The certification is an assurance of the quality of the diamond.

 The most famous are certifications from GIA (Gemological Institute of America) and AGS (American Gem Society Laboratories).

 An authentic report from the best and reputable labs is the best assurance anyone can give you with regard to the quality and purity of the jewellery and stones used.

 It is recommended that you understand various certification grades as they define the stone you are planning to buy.

 GIA Known to be one of the best certifications, GIA's (Gemological Institute of America) grading reports contain every single detail about the diamond you purchase.
 It grades every single detail of the anatomy of the diamond therefore making it easy to buy the stone.
 A not for profit organisation, GIA was established in 1931.

 AGS yet another standard, American Gem Society Laboratories certifies diamonds based of the characters of the diamond.
 Grading the 4Cs of the diamond, grading them, also makes this certificate a highly acknowledged one.